-Bitstamp was hacked once in 2015 and has since doubled up on their security.
+Bitstamp was hacked once in 2015 and has since doubled up on its security.
 Although no customers lost coins, the site’s security protocols have raised a few eyebrows as that affects their credibility.
 You can read more about the safety of Bitstamp here.

 So, we want to be honest as we can be when it comes to safety.
 Kraken has been killing it over Bitstamp as it has never been hacked.
 They keep most of the cryptocurrencies offline.
 Kraken is very safe and uses two-factor authentication to keep accounts and coins safe.

 Bitstamp vs Kraken: Size